THIAGODENNY/book-search/README.md

 # React Boilerplate

-React Boilerplate is Ramp-up project that creates wishlists.
+React Boilerplate is a Ramp-up project that creates wishlists.

 ## Installation